{Rivermate | 10 Ways to Avoid Work Burnout for Remote Employees

 8. Choose and maintain both physical and mental exercise.

-Take care of your mental health by just taking short breaks at work.
-You can also delve into meditation sessions to be able to recharge.
+Take care of your mental health by taking short breaks at work.
+You can also recharge through meditation sessions.
 There are free online webinars about mental health and wellness topics that you can explore.

 You can also schedule stretching or online desk yoga breaks at work.
 Sitting in front of the computer can strain your eyes, neck, and back.
-Stay away from your bed as it may distract you from working thus delay your tasks and will eventually prolong your time at work.
+Stay away from your bed, as it may distract you from working, thus delaying your tasks and eventually prolonging your time at work.

 10. Be kind to yourself.